This site provides HIV/AIDS information and resources from the U.S. Department of Health and Human Services.

 Getting tested regularly is a great way to take charge of your health.
 TakeMeHome will send you a free test kit and instructions in a discreet package.
 Just swipe your gums with the test swab, put it in the test tube, and you’ll get results in 20 minutes.

 This directory of AIDS organizations around the world ensures you always have people to turn to if you need information about the disease.
 Many of these organizations also offer testing.

-Telling a partner — whether it’s your current one or not — that they may have been exposed to an STD is always an awkward situation.
-This website allows you to send an anonymous e-card to inform them.
+Telling a partner — whether it’s your current one or not — that they may have been exposed to an STD can be awkward.
+This website allows you to send an anonymous text or e-card to inform them.
 It also informs you about treatments as well as nearby clinics.

 PrEP may be a game-changer, but that doesn’t mean that you shouldn’t consider using condoms.
 If you’re ever in a bind, this website has a list of all organizations and friendly businesses that give away condoms for free.